gamescomputersplay/leetcode/README.md

-Just the code from solveing LeetCode problems.
+Just the code from solving LeetCode problems.